Al Final de Este Viaje

 Al Final de Este Viaje is the second album by the Cuban singer-songwriter Silvio Rodríguez, released in 1978.
+In 2024, it was considered the fourth best album on the “Los 600 de Latinoamérica” list compiled by a collective of music journalists, highlighting the top 600 Latin American albums from 1920-2022.

 Album

 The album was recorded in Madrid, Spain at Sonoland Studios, in 1978.
-The album shows Silvio Rodriguez accompanied only by his acoustic guitar, and includes songs composed between 1968 and 1970.
-It is one of his most direct works, without the use of larger arrangements.
+It features Silvio Rodriguez accompanied only by his acoustic guitar, and includes songs composed between 1968 and 1970.
+It is one of his most straightforward albums, without the use of more complex arrangements.

-It includes some of his classic songs such as Ojalá, Canción del Elegido and Óleo de Mujer Con Sombrero.
+The collection includes some of his best-known songs, considered classics of Latin American popular music, such as Ojalá, Canción del Elegido and Óleo de Mujer Con Sombrero.